banks/sprig-mptt/README.md

 To create a Sprig_MPTT model, you need to create a normal Sprig model but extend Sprig_MPTT instead of Sprig.

-Your table must have the four MPTT columns (left, right, level and scope) since there are reserved word classes, the default and recommended naming of these columns is `lft`, `rgt`, `lvl` and `scope` respectively.
+Your table must have the four MPTT columns (left, right, level and scope) since there are reserved word clashes, the default and recommended naming of these columns is `lft`, `rgt`, `lvl` and `scope` respectively.
 All four columns are integers.

 If the columns in your database are named as suggested, you do not need to manually define them in you `_init()` method as